Lower Pecos Canyonlands Archaeological Field School at Eagle Nest Canyon

-This season the field school will be focused on developing the essential research skills required in traditional "dirt" archaeology (led by Black) and in rock art archaeology (led by Boyd).
+This season the field school will be focused on developing the essential research skills required in traditional "dirt" archaeology and in rock art archaeology.
 Both avenues of field research, in the ground and on the walls, will take place in Eagle Nest Canyon.
 This mile-long box canyon tributary of the Rio Grande near Langtry, Texas, houses several well-known sites, Bonfire Shelter and Eagle Cave.
 The Ancient Southwest Texas (ASWT) project of Texas State is carrying a multiyear research program in the canyon (see https://aswtproject.wordpress.com/).
 Field school investigations will include work in a smaller rockshelter within the canyon and in a plant baking facility (burned rock midden) at the head of the canyon.

 Program Fees: $25.00 Application Fee + $1200.00 Program Expenses** (Paid separately from tuition)